 - Visit one of the many Octoberfest celebrations in the area.

-- Enjoy a hockey or basketball game (we hear the L.A.
-Clippers are pretty good).
+- Enjoy a hockey or basketball game (we heard that LeBron has come to town).

 - Keep an eye out for our special Halloween posts for holiday ideas.